 Pyrex juice servers were introduced in 1958.
 The first type to be offered was a flask-shaped juice bottle with a narrow neck and a level rim, in two sizes: 1 Qt (8¾" tall) & 1½ Qt (9½" tall).
 Although other unique shapes were also manufactured during the 1960s, the original shape was the most common throughout this period.
-It was offered with a variety of patterns, most being gold leaf designs.
+It was offered with a variety of patterns, most printed in gold.

-Coloured patterns on this shape include turquoise diamonds & stars from 1960, and citrus slices in two colour schemes: oranges & lemons, and lemons & limes.
-The latter two debuted in 1968 and were related to Daisy & Verde initially, but variations on this design continued to appear through to the late 1980s on other types of juice jugs & pitchers.
+Colourful patterns debuted in 1968 with citrus slices in two colour schemes: oranges & lemons, and lemons & limes.
+They were linked with Daisy & Verde initially, but from the 1970s to the 1990s, variations of this design also appeared on other types of Pyrex juice jugs & pitchers.

 Sizes: 1 Qt (7¼" tall); 1½ Qt (8½" tall)

-Patterns: Butterfly Gold, Snowflake Blue, Spring Blossom Green, undecorated, citrus slices (oranges & lemons, lemons & limes).
+Patterns: Butterfly Gold, Snowflake Blue, Spring Blossom Green, citrus slices (oranges & lemons, lemons & limes), undecorated/white.

 (Photo: Spring Blossom Green open-handle pitcher with matching Glas-Snap.
 Image from 1972 advertisement.)

 In spring 1972, this pitcher became a Pyrex Compatible, available in three different Corelle patterns.
 These choices remained until 1974, and each pattern was paired with a white lid this time.
 Although Old Town Blue was in production at that time, this type of pitcher was not offered in that pattern.